ribase/drone-s3-sync/README.md

+# Drone S3 Sync
+Drone plugin to synchronize a directory with an Amazon S3 Bucket.

 ## How to build
 Be sure that a docker process is active then just cd into this repo an type
 ```
 $~: ./buildPush.sh
 ```

-## What is different from the orginal
+## What is new
 You can add cache properties like `".js": "public, max-age: 10000000"` on every filetype.
 ##### Example
 ```